Hideko & OSDI

 Green Legacy Hiroshima

-OSDI has partnered with Green Legacy Hiroshima, a program from the United Nations, begun in Japan, which gathers seeds from trees that survived the atomic bombings at the close of World War II.
+OSDI has partnered with Green Legacy Hiroshima, a program begun in Japan, under the United Nations, which gathers seeds from trees that survived the atomic bombings at the close of World War II.
 The seeds have been distributed around the world, to grow and flourish in hundreds of communities.
-Standing in silence, to remind us that out of tremendous and overwhelming destruction, new life can arise.
-Along with the Oregon Department of Forestry and Oregon Community Trees, we have placed over 50 Peace Trees throughout Oregon and other states.
+Standing in silence, they remind us that out of tremendous and overwhelming destruction, new life can arise.
+Along with the Oregon Department of Forestry and Oregon Community Trees, we have placed over 55 Peace Trees throughout Oregon.
+OSDI also sent 70 more trees other states.

 GLH introductory video